smiga287/truth_table/README.md

-# Truth Table
+# Logic Transformer

-This program parses an infix logical expression and displays the interpretation of every valuation of the logical terms in a table a.k.a. truth table
+This program parses an infix logical expression and optionally transforms it to DNF, KNF, or prints it's truth table.

-I created the project because I found it tedious to check every possible variation by hand multiple times just to confirm I did a problem correctly in my Discrete Structures 1 class.
-I learned a lot about parsing and combinatorial algorithms, but I've learned the most about creating a modern `C++` project.
+Originally I used it to learn more about combinatorial algorithms, while unknowingly creating a "gateway drug" into the world of parsers, formal languages, and finite/push-down automata.

-I hope that anybody reading the code could learn something new.
+It also showed me how different (and exponentially more difficult) it was to (correctly) set up a build system for ```C++``` in comparison to ```node.js```.

 ## Dependencies